 ‘I know,’ he said.

-It was probably not one of the more romantic things I could have said at that moment.
-On a scale of one to ten, one being about as romantic as a dead sea slug and ten being about as romantic as the entire literary canon of Amortentia Publications combined, ‘you’ve got paint on your face’ probably registered as a two.
+On a scale of one to ten, one being about as romantic as a Flobberworm and ten being about as romantic as the entire literary canon of Amortentia Publications combined, ‘you’ve got paint on your face’ probably registered as a two.
 But I’m rubbish and I know it.

 He broke away after about five minutes to say ‘It’s weird.
 Sometimes I get really homesick for London and sometimes I don’t.’

-Within a few seconds I was already bored of talking so I kissed him again, although a little voice in my head went oh, yes, Scorpius, I know exactly how you feel.
+Instead of asking whether he felt homesick or not now, I kissed him again, although a little voice in my head went oh, yes, Scorpius, I know exactly how you feel.
 Do continue this conversation later on; what you are saying is most interesting, although at the present moment it can possibly wait until after I have done things with you that will exhaust my entire back catalogue of euphemism and metaphor.

-He seemed ready to push me off for a moment, but after I broke away for a couple of seconds to tell him in garbled whispering that he was an idiot but I really loved him and could I possibly put his glasses on the coffee table now, he gave up and pulled me closer.
+He seemed ready to shove me off again, but after I broke away for a couple of seconds to tell him in garbled whispering that he was an idiot but I really loved him and could I possibly put his glasses on the coffee table now, he gave up and let me get on with it.
 It wasn’t like it had been ages since we’d had time alone together or anything, but, you know, there’s not many times you find yourself getting horizontal on a sofa with the express aim of euphemistically putting up a shelf with only one arm, if you get the vague nub and gist of what I’m trying to say.

 It was then when I got the strangest feeling that we were being watched.

 I sat up, silencing Scorpius’ protest by pressing a finger to his lips.
-Then, my eyes met the tiny green cat’s eyes of…well, a cat.
+Then, my eyes met the tiny green eyes of a cat.
 Mr Andrew Socks had climbed onto the little side table and was peering at us over the arm of the sofa.

 Scorpius shoved my hand away and sat up too, twisting around to see Mr Andrew Socks.